Competitive fire burns bright for Shattuck-St. Mary's Jackson LaCombe

 “It’s a team game, and it was upsetting that we didn’t win in the end,’’ said LaCombe, a defenseman whose senior season at Shattuck-St. Mary’s ended April 6 with a loss in the quarterfinals of USA Hockey’s Tier I Under-18 national tournament.

-“He’s still bummed that we didn’t win,’’ added coach Ben Umhoefer, whose top-ranked team finished with a 43-9-4 record.
+“He’s still bummed that we didn’t win,’’ added coach Ben Umhoefer, whose top-ranked team finished 43-9-4.

 For LaCombe, however, there are several silver linings to that cloud.
-He finished the season with a jaw-dropping 89 points (22 goals, 67 assists) in 54 games; he’s enrolled at the University of Minnesota and will continue his hockey career as a Gopher this fall; and on Friday or Saturday, he’ll hear his name called in Vancouver, British Columbia, in the NHL draft.
+He finished the season with a jaw-dropping 89 points (22 goals, 67 assists) in 54 games; he’s enrolled at the University of Minnesota and will continue his hockey career as a Gopher this fall; and on Friday or Saturday, he’ll hear his name called in Vancouver in the NHL draft.

 “I don’t know what’s going to happen,’’ the Chaska native said, “but I’m excited about whatever happens.’’